-Vizsla has an option to acquire 100 per cent of the newly consolidated 9,386.5-hectare Panuco district in southern Sinaloa, Mexico, near the city of Mazatlan.
-The option allows for the acquisition of over 75 km of total vein extent, a 500-tonne-per-day mill, 35 km of underground mines, tailings facilities, roads, power and permits.
+Vizsla has an option to acquire 100 per cent of the newly consolidated, 9,386.5-hectare Panuco district in southern Sinaloa, Mexico, near the city of Mazatlan.
+The option allows for the acquisition of: over 75 kilometres of total vein extent; a 500-tonne-per-day mill; 35 kilometres of underground mines; tailings facilities; roads; power; and permits.

 Quality assurance/quality control

-Drill core and rock samples were shipped to ALS Limited in Zacatecas, Zacatecas, Mexico, and in North Vancouver, B.C.,
+Drill core and rock samples were shipped to ALS Ltd. in Zacatecas, Mexico, and in North Vancouver, B.C.,

-Canada, for sample preparation and for analysis at the ALS laboratory in North Vancouver.
+Canada, for sample preparation and for analysis, respectively.
 The ALS Zacatecas and North Vancouver facilities are ISO 9001 and ISO/IEC 17025 certified.
-Silver and base metals were analyzed using a four-acid digestion with an ICP (inductively coupled plasma) finish and gold was assayed by 30-gram fire assay with atomic absorption (AA) spectroscopy finish.
+Silver and base metals were analyzed using a four-acid digestion with an ICP finish, and gold was assayed by 30-gram fire assay with atomic absorption spectroscopy finish.
 Overlimit analyses for silver, lead and zinc were reassayed using an ore-grade four-acid digestion with AA finish.